 If the complaint is filed in a timely manner, the collection of the contested amount of tax is restricted for the period during which the proceeding is pending (Article 61 of the Recovery Code).
 Despite the fact that the taxpayer may retain the payment of the contested tax, it will owe interest on the amount due if it is unsuccessful.
-If the taxpayer pays the tax assessed (or if the authorities use a tax refund to offset the contested tax) and if it wins the case, interest will be paid to it provided that the taxpayer served a summons (Article 418 CIR1992).
-The legal annual interest rate in tax matters in favour of the Treasury and applicable during one year is determined during the third trimester of the previous year (and ranges from 4 to 10 per cent); interest in favour of the taxpayer is the same rate reduced by two points (Article 414 CIR1992 and Article 2 of the Act of 5 May1865 on interest-bearing loans).
+If the taxpayer pays the tax assessed (or if the authorities use a tax refund to offset the contested tax) and if it wins the case, interest will be paid to it provided that the taxpayer served a summons (Article 418 CIR92).
+The legal annual interest rate in tax matters in favour of the Treasury and currently applicable is 4 per cent, while interest in favour of the taxpayer and currently applicable is

+2 per cent (Article 414 CIR92 and Article 2 of the Act of 5 May 1865 on interest-bearing loans).

 Before making a decision, the tax director must invite the taxpayer to argue orally the points therein, and to consult the tax authorities' file, if the request is made in the complaint.
 The tax director's decision is expected within six months of the filing of the complaint, or nine months in the absence of a tax return filed in a timely manner or in assimilated circumstances.
 An additional four-month period is allowed for the tax director if the taxpayer seeks the Tax Conciliation Service's assistance.
 Usually, tax directors take much longer than these periods to review a file; they may even take several years.
 In the absence of a decision within these periods, the taxpayer may bring the case before a court (Article 1385 undecies of the Judicial Code).
-In the absence of a decision six months after the filing of the complaint, late interest stops running on the disputed tax debt until the tax director's decision is made or the case is brought before a court (Article 414 CIR1992).
+In the absence of a decision six months after the filing of the complaint, late interest stops running on the disputed tax debt until the tax director's decision is made or the case is brought before a court (Article 414 CIR92).

-Tax directors cannot impose additional tax or use relief to offset any new deficiency that they may find (Article 375 CIR1992).
-Nevertheless, tax directors' interpretation of the facts presented by the tax inspector may support the assessment, provided that they do not make the taxpayer's situation worse.^[34] However, the fact that a taxpayer has filed a complaint does not hamper the tax authorities from further investigating the taxpayer's situation and adjusting its tax liability within the time limits mentioned above (see Section II.iii).
+Tax directors cannot impose additional tax or use relief to offset any new deficiency that they may find (Article 375 CIR92).
+Nevertheless, tax directors' interpretation of the facts presented by the tax inspector may support the assessment, provided that they do not make the taxpayer's situation worse.
+[31] However, the fact that a taxpayer has filed a complaint does not hamper the tax authorities from further investigating the taxpayer's situation and adjusting its tax liability within the time limits mentioned above (see heading 'Limitations on assessment').

-A complaint against tax assessed based on contested elements amounts to a complaint against any tax assessed based on the same elements (Article 367 CIR1992).
-If the complaint relates to the deduction of expenses made during a given taxable period, and such expenses cannot be fully deducted from the profit of that taxable period, the complaint also affects the taxes relating to subsequent periods during which the excess of these expenses have been deducted.^[35]
+A complaint against tax assessed on the basis of contested elements amounts to a complaint against any tax assessed on the basis of the same elements (Article 367 CIR92).
+If the complaint relates to the deduction of expenses made during a given taxable period, and such expenses cannot be fully deducted from the profit of that taxable period, the complaint also affects the taxes relating to subsequent periods during which the excess of these expenses have been deducted.
+[32]

 An additional tax assessed after an adjustment of the taxable basis (understated or hidden items of income) is never considered as assessed on the same elements as those considered when determining the initial tax bill before adjustment.
 If the taxpayer is time-barred to complain against the initial tax bill, it cannot rely on a complaint against the additional tax bill to obtain the invalidation of the initial one.
-However, it may criticise elements considered when computing the initial tax bill to obtain the rescission of the additional tax bill.^[36]
+However, it may criticise elements considered when computing the initial tax bill to obtain the rescission of the additional tax bill.
+[33]